Health-RI/img2catalog/README.md

                         Serializer plugin in RDFlib.
 Supportd values are: "xml", "n3", "turtle", "nt", "pretty-xml", "trix", "trig", "nquads", "json-ld" and "hext".
                         Defaults to "turtle".
+  -c CONFIG, --config CONFIG
+                        Configuration file to use.
+If not set, will use ~/.xnatdcat/config.toml if it exists.
   -V, --version         show program's version number and exit
 ```

+## Configuration

+An example configuration file `config.toml` is supplied with this project.
+By default, `xnatdcat`
+will look for a configuration file in `~/.xnatdcat/config.toml`.
+The tool will not create the file
+or folder if it does not exist, you will have to do so manually.
+If the file does not exist, the
+example file will be used.

+A limited number of properties can be set in the configuration, including the title and name of the
+xnat (DCAT) catalog and the publisher of the catalog.
+We are still working on adding more default
+values for certain DCAT properties to the configuration.

 ## Development